pandas-dev/pandas/doc/source/development/extending.rst

 In order to support this operations in a new ExtensionArray, you must provide an implementation for them.

-As of 0.25.0, pandas provides its own implementations for the following
-operations: :meth:`Series.any`, :meth:`Series.all`,
-:meth:`Series.min`, :meth:`Series.max`, :meth:`Series.sum`,
-:meth:`Series.mean`, :meth:`Series.median`, :meth:`Series.prod`
-(and its alias :meth:`Series.product`), :meth:`Series.std`,
-:meth:`Series.var`, :meth:`Series.sem`,
-:meth:`Series.kurt`, and :meth:`Series.skew`.

-In order to implement any of these functions, your ExtensionArray must include an implementation of :meth:`ExtensionArray._reduce`.
-Once you provide an implementation of :meth:`ExtensionArray._reduce`, calling the method on the Series will invoke the implementation on your ExtensionArray.
+As of 0.25.0, pandas provides its own implementations for some reduction operations such as min/max/sum/etc'.
+For your ExtensionArray to support these methods, it must include an implementation of :meth:`ExtensionArray._reduce`.
+See its docstring for a complete list o if the series operations it handles.
+Once your EA implements :meth:`ExtensionArray._reduce`, your implementation will be cailled whenever one of the related Series method is called.
 All these methods are reduction functions, and so are expected to return a scalar value of some type.
 However it is perfectly acceptable to return some instance of an :class:`pandas.api.extensions.ExtensionArray`.